ahnazary/Semantic-Annotation/README.md

 * An API is developed for the tool.
 API's description is available in the following link:
     * https://app.swaggerhub.com/apis-docs/ahnazary/SiSEG/0.1#/

-The docker image of the project can be pulled with the following command :
+* The docker image of the project can be pulled with the following command :
   ```
-    docker pull ahnazary/siseg:latest
+    docker push siseg/siseg:tagname
   ```

   * To run the image, use the following command:

     ```
-      docker run -p 2000:2000 ahnazary/siseg
+      docker run -p 2000:2000 siseg/siseg
     ```
     the API will run on localhost and requests can be posted to the API (read API description for POST examples).

   * to view content of the image, run the image in interactive mode by following command:
     ```
-      docker run -it ahnazary/siseg sh
+      docker run -it siseg/siseg sh
     ```

     or run the image in non interactive mode (as described in first subsection) and then use the following command